OBJECTIVES & ACTIVITIES.

-(a) Nominee should be involved in ongoing professional development.
+(a) Nominees should be involved in ongoing professional development.

-(b) Nominee should have initiated innovative project(s) and/or program(s) in school guidance and counselling.
+(b) Nominees should have initiated innovative project(s) and/or program(s) in school guidance and counselling.

-(c) Nominee should demonstrate competence in school counselling.
+(c) Nominees should demonstrate competence in school counselling.

-(d) Nominee should be involved with the school community in promoting guidance and counselling services.
+(d) Nominees should be involved with the school community in promoting guidance and counselling services.